 Hopefully it is very clear that the best time to ensure that you’re prepared for an attack is NOW.
 By keeping ransomware front of mind in your recovery strategy, you can effectively plan for a time that we all hope never comes but is ultimately a reality in this always-on, always-connected world.

-Learn more about Veeam Backup & Replication NAS backup or download the What’s New document.
+Learn more about Veeam Backup & Replication NAS backup and recovery solution or download the What’s New document.
 Keep your backup copies protected from ransomware and ensure that you have a recovery strategy by downloading v10 now to take advantage of this and the 150 other amazing, new enhancements.